 Church On Tuesday

-Early work documenting churches on days when few parishioners were present (ie any day but Sunday).
+Work documenting churches, mostly in Virginia, on days when few parishioners were present (ie any day but Sunday).
 I was interested in how the spaces of the church reflected spirituality and a search for the sublime in the everyday.

 Groundwork, self published in 2010, documents small sustainable farms in central Virginia between 2008-10.